 Kayaking is a great outdoor exercise that gives you a low-to-the-water view that really immerses you in the experience and it’s also one of the best ways to explore a destination.
 It is also popular for both recreation and sport, using a kayak for moving across water, it is a narrow boat propelled using a double-bladed paddle.
-You can opt for a single or double kayak if you want tobring family or friends along for the adventure.
+You can opt for a single or double kayak if you want touring with the family or friends along for the adventure.

 Kayaking is for all ages, even for small children accompanied by their parents for a chilled out adventure.
 Even more, it is a healthy outdoor activity shared with family and friends.